 With each new Purposeful Work experience, you’ll consider whether a given role feels right for you, and why.
 By the time you graduate, you’ll have a clear idea of the values you want reflected in your life after college.
 And you’ll have a professional network and the practical experience to help you make it happen.

 You’ll find Bates alumni across the world and around the corner.
-They’re building a new learning community in Vietnam, running an organic blueberry farm in Maine, serving in Congress, launching tech startups in New York, and representing their home countries in the Olympic Games.
+They’re building a new learning community in Vietnam, running an organic egg farm Vermont, serving in Congress, launching tech startups in New York, and inventing new molecules with pharmaceutical promise.

 99% of new graduates are settled in a job, graduate school, fellowship, internship, or other opportunity within six months of graduation.